MMTrooper/MMTrooper/README.md

 -Hi, I'm @MMTrooper
--🌱 I'm interested in playing sports and exploring new ideas -I'm currently learing everything I can about python -I would like to collaborate on any project regarding data science or ML -📫 Just shoot a message or @me
+-🌱 I code and play sports
+-Steadily improving my coding
+-📫 Just shoot a message or @me for collaborations

 <!---